alexaulbach/RadarTracker/README.md

 ### About Charting (technical)
 Charting is the action, when a radar scans a chunk.
 Only whole chunks (32x32 tiles) can be charted.

-Once a chunk is charted, it keeps up-to-date for **10 seconds**.
+Once a chunk is charted, it keeps up-to-date for **10 seconds** (this is default game-mechanics).
-Withing that time the piece of map for this chunk is updated for every tick.
+Within that time the piece of map for this chunk is updated for every tick.
-You can see that cleary that the chunk suddenly is highlighted and then gets darker and darker until it is the same color as the other uncharted chunks.
+You can see that cleary when you look on the map and a chunk suddenly is highlighted and then gets darker and darker until it is the same color as the other uncharted chunks.
-After 10 seconds the map of this chunk falls back into the "fog of war": The map is not re-charted and what you see on map might be outdated.
+In other words: 10 seconds after the last chart of a chunk the map of this chunk falls back into the "fog of war": The map is not re-charted and what you see on map might be outdated.

 This means: The default radar charts an area of 100x100 tiles every tick (100x100 means the chunks,